elenasacristan/mobile-first/README.md

 ### What does this page?

-Reduce and expand the size of the browser to see how the color in the boxes change.

-- Screen mobile size : first box blue
-- Screen tablet size : second box green
-- Screen desktop size : third box orange

-Also notice how the bars become columns and change the color when we change from mobile to tablet or desktop.
+Creates three bars that will be converted to columns in the viewport size goes is bigger than 991px. (similar to a navigation bar changing from mobile to desktop view)

 Autor: Elena